Standing for Election

 What do I do next?

-You will need to complete and submit a valid nomination form in order to stand for election.
+Ahead of polling day you will need to complete and submit a valid nomination form in order to stand for election.
+Please visit the relevant election webpage for a timetable of when you need to submit your forms.

 Nomination forms can be found on the Electoral Commission website, or a pack can be requested from the Electoral Services office.